tedywond/azi_bot_project/README.md

 The **mobile robot** we will be using for this project will have the structure sketched in the picture

-The major components of the robot are..* Four wheels..* Gripper..* Depth camera with270 degrees of rotation..* Sonar sensors
+The major components of the robot are
+1. Four wheels
+2. Gripper
+3. Depth camera with 270 degrees of rotation
+4. Sonar sensors

 The robot will be equipped with four wheels from which 2 are powered and the other 2 are free rotating wheels which will be helpful for the stability by making the center of gravity inside the rectangle of the robot surface.
 Steering will be handled by **differential steering** method by altering the speed of the wheels to change direction as follows.